Viennese Nights

 Viennese Nights is a 1930 American all-talking pre-Code musical operetta film directed by Alan Crosland and starring Alexander Gray, Vivienne Segal, Walter Pidgeon, Jean Hersholt, Bela Lugosi and Louise Fazenda.
-It was photographed entirely in Technicolor and released by Warner Brothers.
+It was photographed entirely in Technicolor and released by Warner Bros.
+Pictures.
 Viennese Nights was the first original operetta written especially for the screen by Oscar Hammerstein II and Sigmund Romberg.
 It was filmed in March and April 1930, before anyone realized the extent of the economic hardships that would arrive with the Great Depression, which had begun in the autumn of the previous year.
 Although not a box office hit in the United States, the film had long box office runs in Britain and Australia.
 It is one of the earliest sound films to have a short pre-credit sequence.

 Plot

 In 1890 in Vienna, von Renner, Sascher, and Stirner, who are three close friends, are going to join the Austrian army.
 Eventually, von Renner become a lieutenant and as a superior officer he is forced to distance himself from his two former friends.
 Stirner and Sascher end up falling in love with a poor girl, Elsa Hofner, who is the daughter of a cobbler.
 Although Hofner truly loves Stirner, she chooses to marry von Renner because of his wealth and position, believing that money and the social mobility that goes with it will bring her happiness.
 Stirner is heartbroken and travels to the United States with his friend Sascher.
 Stirner gets a job playing violin in an orchestra but struggles to support his wife and child.
 In the course of time, Hofner travels to the United States and meets Stirner and their love is rekindled.
 Stirner learns of Hefner's unhappy marriage and they plan to make a new life together.
 Hofner, however, discovers that Stirner is married and has a child.
 Feeling sorry for Stirner's son, she sacrifices her happiness and returns to von Renner, her husband.

 Forty years later, in 1930, Hofner is now a grandmother and she is planning for her granddaughter, Barbara, to marry a wealthy man since the family's fortunes are now on the wane.
 Barbara, however, falls in love with a composer, who happens to be the grandson of Stirner.
 Hofner immediately recalls her romance with Stirner and of the mistake she once made.
 She consents to her granddaughters marriage and reminiscences about the man she really loves, who is now dead.
 One day after the wedding, while at the park, Hofner sees Stirner and her spirit walks off with him and leaves her body and she is reunited with her long lost love.